 If you’ve got the resources to pay for a top-tier tool, Semrush’s Backlink Analytics is undoubtedly one of the best.
 As of May 2021 it has 36 billion backlinks, making it the most extensive of all available databases.

-Simply enter the domain of your choice and you’ll be presented with a wealth of detailed information about its backlink profile:
+Simply enter the domain of your choice and you’ll be presented with a wealth of detailed information about its backlink profile, including an extensive list of links:

-In the upper right-hand corner of the report you’ll see the overall toxicity score; this metric will indicate how many bad links are in your site’s profile.
+In the upper right-hand corner of the report you’ll see the overall toxicity score; This metric will indicate how many bad backlinks are in your site’s profile.

 Looking for a free tool instead?
 Moz Link Explorer, Ahrefs’ Backlink Checker and Majestic’s Link Graph are fantastic and effective options, although none of those tools are backed by a database quite as comprehensive as Semrush’s: